kijanawoodard/Blog/src/Blog.Web/Content/posts/a-tale-of-scope-creep.markdown

+---
+title: A Tale of Scope Creep
+published: November 05, 2013
+tags:
+---

-﻿[Zach Burke] mentioned to me that he wanted to add a 404 page to his new blog.
+[Zach Burke] mentioned to me that he wanted to add a 404 page to his new blog.
 Sounds like a good idea, lets do it.

 I assumed I was going to [configure httpErrors][httperrors], but I figured I'd google a bit anyway.
 Turns out, there is quite a [debate][404 debate] about 404 pages with asp.net mvc.
 I decided I didn't really care about the nuances and I wanted to get the feature done.
 Good enough.
 [Commit][404 commit].